shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-smartpy-tutorial.md

         ob.divide(x = 15, y = 3)
         ob.square(3)
 ```

-Go Ahead and run the above code in SmartPy IDE and on the Output Panel you will see the option to **Deploy Michelson Contract** . *See Below*
+Go ahead and run this code in the SmartPy IDE (click on the "Play" button at the top left) and in the Output panel on the right side, you will see the option to **Deploy Michelson Contract**:

 ![Deploy](../../../.gitbook/assets/deploy1.png)

-You will be be redirected to the Origination Page of the Contract.

-On this page we have to select on which Node we wish to deploy our Contract.
-Check Your Temple Wallet and the JSON you got from the Faucet in the previous section and select the appropriate Node.
-Then Click on the Temple Wallet Option and connect your wallet to SmartPy.io *See Below*
+You will be be redirected to the Origination page of the contract.
+On this page we have to select on which Node we wish to deploy our contract.
+Check your Temple Wallet and the JSON you got from the faucet in the previous section and select the appropriate Node.
+Then Click on the Temple Wallet option and connect your wallet to SmartPy.io:

 ![Deploy](../../../.gitbook/assets/deploy2_1.png)

-Scroll Down and Click **Estimate Call From RPC** and then click on **Deploy Contract**. *See Below*
+Scroll Down and click **Estimate Cost From RPC** and then click on **Deploy Contract**:

 ![Deploy](../../../.gitbook/assets/deploy3.png)

-Then in the POP-UP that appears click on **ACCEPT** and then Temple Wallet will open up and you need to click on **SIGN** button.
+Then in the pop-up that appears click on **ACCEPT** and then Temple Wallet will open up and you will need to click on the **SIGN** button.

-After this step your Contract will successfully be deployed on Tezos's Granada Testnet.
+Once the transaction is confirmed, your contract will be deployed on the Granada testnet.

-Copy the Contract Address as seen on the screen and Wait for atleast 3 Block Confirmations. *See Below*
+Copy the contract address as seen on the screen and wait for at least 3 block confirmations.

 ![Deploy](../../../.gitbook/assets/deploy4.png)

-## Section 5 : Exploring and Interacting With the Contract
+# Interacting with the contract

-Now we are at the final steps of this tutorial and We are going to learn how to explore our contract on Chain and how to interact with it.
+Now we are at the final step of this tutorial.
+We are going to learn how to explore our contract on-chain and how to interact with it.

-Copy your Contract Address and head on over to [Better Call Dev](https://better-call.dev/).

-Paste the contract address in the search box and press Enter. *See Below*
+Copy your contract address and head over to [Better Call Dev](https://better-call.dev/).
+Paste the contract address in the search box and press Enter.

 ![Interact](../../../.gitbook/assets/interact1.png)

-You will be able to see your contract.
-If not wait for some time and then refresh the page as it takes some time for the Block Confirmations to arrive.
+You will now be able to see your contract details.
+If they do not appear, wait for a couple of minutes and then refresh the page as it takes some time for the block confirmations to arrive after you have deployed the contract.

 ![Interact](../../../.gitbook/assets/interact2.png)

-Now Head on over to **Interact** Tab and you will be able to see all your EntryPoints available there with the input parameters that we specified.
+On the **Interact** tab, you will be able to see all your available entrypoints there with the input parameters that we specified.

 ![Interact](../../../.gitbook/assets/interact3.png)

-Now We will call our ```Add``` EntryPoint!
+Now we will call our `add` EntryPoint!

-1. Go Ahead and select **ADD** from the right pane of EntryPoints.
+1. Select **add** from the right-side pane (the list of entrypoints).
-2. Then put integer values in **X** and **Y** fields.
+3. Put integer values in **x** and **y** fields.
-3. Add your wallet address as **Source** and leave the **amount** field blank.
+4. Add your wallet address as the **source** and leave the **amount** field blank.

 ![Interact](../../../.gitbook/assets/interact4.png)

 One of the best features of Better Call Dev is that we can simulate any transaction without having to spend any XTZ.
-So Click on **EXECUTE** and choose **Simulate**
-BetterCallDev will simulate the transaction and tell us if it is valid or will it fail and also what changes will it do to the Contract's Storage.
+So click on **EXECUTE** and choose **Simulate**.
+BetterCallDev will simulate the transaction and tell us if it is valid or will it fail and also what changes it will make to the contract's storage.

 ![Interact](../../../.gitbook/assets/interact5.png)

-Finally it is time that we complete our First Interaction!!
+Now it is time to complete our first on-chain interaction!

-This time Click on **Execute** and Select **Temple - Tezos Wallet** instead of **Simulate**.
+This time, click on **EXECUTE** and Select **Temple - Tezos Wallet** instead of **Simulate**.

-It will pop up your Temple Wallet and ask you to Sign the Transaction.
-It will also tell you the Gas Fee you are paying to complete the Transaction. *See Below*
+It will pop up your Temple Wallet and ask you to sign the transaction.
+It will also tell you the gas fee you are paying to complete the transaction:

 ![Interact](../../../.gitbook/assets/interact6.png)

-Finally head on over to the **Operations** Tab on Better Call Dev and you will be able to see your Transaction and all it's details
+Finally, go to the **Operations** tab on BetterCallDev and you will be able to see your transaction and all of its details:

 ![Interact](../../../.gitbook/assets/interact7.png)

-As we can see our transaction changed the *value* in Storage of Contract to sum of our parameters i.e. 16.
+As we can see our transaction changed the **value** in storage to the sum of the parameters we supplied to the `add` entrypoint (i.e. 5 + 11 = 16).

-# **Conclusion**
+# Conclusion

-In this Tutorial We learn how to Code in SmartPy , Get XTZ from the Faucet , Deploy the Contract on Blockchain and How to interact with the Contract using On Chain Explorer and how our entrypoints can change contract's storage.
+In this Tutorial we learned about coding in SmartPy, how to get testnet XTZ from the faucet, how to deploy a contract on the blockchain and how to interact with the contract using a block explorer.
+We also saw how our entrypoints can change a contract's storage.

 # Next Steps

-I would like for you to try out all the EndPoints that we have created and check what changes they make to the Storage!
-Once you are comfortable with this basic Contract you can go on about creating complex Contracts , NFT Tokens and much more.
+I would like for you to try out all the entrypoints that we have created and check what changes they make to the storage!
+Once you are comfortable with this basic contract you can go about creating more complex contracts, NFT tokens and much more.

-# About The **Author**
+# About The Author

-Hi!
-I am Udit Kapoor , currently a Tezos India 2.0 Fellow and a Blockchain enthusiast!
-My signature project is CryptoWill and I dabble in Flutter as well!
-Here is my [GitHub](https://github.com/Udit-Kapoor) and you can find me on Discord as pichkari#0056
+This tutorial was written by Udit Kapoor, who is a Tezos India 2.0 Fellow and a blockchain enthusiast.
+Their signature project is CryptoWill and they like to dabble in Flutter as well!
+Reach out to Udit on [GitHub](https://github.com/Udit-Kapoor) and you can find them on Discord as user **pichkari#56**.

-# **References**
+# References

-I have refrenced the Calculator Example present on SmartPy.io and added to it.
-I have also referenced some points from [OpenTezos](https://opentezos.com/) which is a beautifully crafted guide!

-Rest assured all my content is original and written by me and no one else!
+- Calculator example code from SmartPy.io
+- OpenTezos.com